 J.W.
 Williams Service Center is located on the northern edge of the campus, at 800 Industrial Park Road.
 The building is named for J.W.
 Williams, who served as maintenance supervisor for the campus 1936-41 and 1948-77.
-This facility houses offices and shops for the staff of the Physical Plant and Event Services.
+This property was purchased in Setpember 2012 and renovations were completed in September 2013.
+This facility now houses offices and shops for the staff of the Physical Plant and Event Services.